How to Make Your Laptop Faster: Helpful Tips and Tricks

 It's equally easy on macOS.
 To see every app that runs when you boot up the computer, go to System Preferences > Users & Groups > Login Items.
 From here, you can easily select and deselect which apps you want to open when you start your Mac.
 If you have an app in your Dock that auto-runs, you can also right click its icon and then deselect “Open at login.”

 RAM is a computer's “working memory” that helps it perform tasks quickly and efficiently, and a lack of sufficient RAM can be a big problem for your computer's performance.
-These days, 8GB RAM is considered the minimum standard for good performance on common applications.
-At the same time, 16GB or even 32GB is preferred if you need a high-performance computer for design, audio/video production, or gaming.
+These days, 16GB RAM is considered the minimum standard for good performance on common applications.
+At the same time, 32GB or even 64GB is preferred if you need a high-performance computer for design, audio/video production, or gaming.

 Both Windows and macOS make it easy to determine how much RAM you have installed, as well as how much your computer is using.
 Task Manager will show you on Windows, while Activity Monitor does basically the same thing on Mac.
 If your RAM usage is consistently high, consider whether your laptop has enough RAM for the tasks you're using it for, and whether an upgrade might be a good idea.

-Not all laptops allow end users to upgrade RAM, but some do, and a RAM upgrade can provide a noticeable performance boost on all kinds of applications.
+Not all laptops allow end users to upgrade RAM, many laptops have soldered RAM, making upgrades impossible.
+However, some do, and a RAM upgrade can provide a noticeable performance boost on all kinds of applications.
 Before making your purchase, check to make sure your laptop RAM is upgradeable.
 If you can upgrade, it's relatively easy on many laptops to access and replace the RAM modules yourself.
 Much like replacing a hard drive, however, plenty of people also find it much easier and less anxiety-inducing to have a professional replace their laptop's RAM.
-(In some models, particularly Mac laptops, the RAM is soldered to the motherboard and thus not replaceable.)

 Filling a hard drive close to its capacity can make its performance slower.
 That means if you've been using your laptop to store your collection of photos, music, movies, or other media, it might be time to find a new place for these things.
 Start by checking your free space and finding out how much you have available.